formkit/docs-content/essentials/validation.md

 ## Showing errors

-Validation rules are always computed in realtime — meaning a given field is always be either valid or invalid (it is considered invalid while pending async validation rules run).
+Validation rules are always computed in realtime — meaning a given field will always be either valid or invalid (it is considered invalid while pending async validation rules run).
 However — the visibility of the validation errors is determined by the `validation-behavior` prop.

 | Behavior | Description                                                            |
 | -------- | ---------------------------------------------------------------------- |